The European Sleeper train from Paris to Berlin

 For a train running such a distance it's usually pretty good.
 But see for yourself using Zugfinder.net: Eastbound performance over last 30 daysWestbound performance over last 30 days.

-See general tips & advice for European train travel.
+General tips & advice for European train travel.

 European Sleeper arrived at Berlin Hbf

-European Sleeper's original train at Berlin Hbf.
+European Sleeper's inaugural train arrived at Berlin Hbf.

 European Sleeper Pass - money saving tip